By Aleksandra Bliszczyk

 Last winter farmers’ markets were not permitted under Victoria’s stage four lockdown until mid-August, when vehement campaigning from associations, farmers and passionate customers won a change in restrictions.

-Lancefield and District Farmers’ Market in particular faced challenges when, despite being allowed to operate, it was evicted from its site over COVID-19 concerns.
+Lancefield and District Farmers’ Market in particular faced challenges when, despite being allowed to operate, the Lancefield Park Committee withdrew permission for the event to go ahead at Lancefield Park over COVID-19 concerns.

 At the time Lancefield market coordinator Meggs Hannes said the battle to keep all parties satisfied had left her and many volunteers ‘burnt out’, and the future of the market was uncertain.